Americans keep buying cars, but coronavirus concerns loom over industry

 Industry analysts cautioned that a growing number of virus infections could deter Americans in March, and automakers face difficult calls on pricing and production.
 But dealers and analysts said there was no discernable impact on February U.S. car sales, a strong month for dealerships.

 Since the virus originated in China nine weeks ago, demand for cars has plunged in Asian countries as dealerships were closed and consumers stayed home.
-Korean carmaker Hyundai Motor Co 005380.KS on Monday reported its lowest number of monthly sales in a decade.
+Korean car maker Hyundai Motor Co 005380.KS reported on Monday its lowest monthly sales in a decade.

 Larry Laskowski, executive director at the Independent Automobile Dealers Association of California, which represents the state's roughly 6,000 used car dealers, said the coronavirus has not been an issue for members.